-Dedication: This essay is dedicated to my daughters Aila and Sumay, as well as their good friend Aanya.
+Dedication: This essay is dedicated to my daughters Aila and Sumay.
 Your creation of, “WEquil.School”, during the coronavirus outbreak inspired me to share my deeply personal story in hopes that it may help more kids learn to love learning.

 Dear Teachers and Parents,